nitsewg/kitchen-monitors/README.md

 This is a simple python program that checks the temperature periodically (based on the crontab setting in `pyproject.toml`), and will send an email alert if it is above a certain threshold (based on the settings in 1info.csv`).

 ### info.csv
 This is stupid simple formatting.
 One row, no headers.
-First column is the temperature for a cooler, second row is the temperature for a freezer.
+First column is the temperature for a cooler, second column is the temperature for a freezer, and the third column is the recipient's email address.

 ### Installation
 If you want the code to function 'as is', clone into the repo from the home directory of the 'pi' user on a raspberry pi.